tommikulevich/crane-automatic-control/README.md

 # 📈 Visualization Of Automatic Control System: Crane

 > ☣ **Warning:** This project was created for educational purposes only.
 It may contain non-optimal or outdated solutions.

+> ☢ **Warning:** Comments in the code are in Polish

 ### 📜 About
 A program simulating the operation of the **crane** is presented.
 It automatically builds a tower consisting of 3 elements: *Square->Triangle->Circle*.
 This Project was implemented in Visual Studio 2019 using Windows Forms (CRL Project with.
 Net Framework 4.7.2).

 <img src="/_readmeImg/Screen0.png?raw=true 'Crane'" width="500">